gold mines in india

 • Government Regulations to Promote Sustainable Mining:

-• The Indian government has introduced policies aimed at promoting sustainable mining practices, such as the Sustainable Development Framework (SDF).
+• The Indian government has introduced policies promoting sustainable mining practices, such as the Sustainable Development Framework (SDF).
 This framework encourages environmental responsibility and mandates environmental impact assessments (EIAs) before mining operations begin.

 • Steps Taken by Companies to Reduce Environmental Damage: